 Emollients protect and soften flaky, dry, or rough skin.
 Some create a film to keep water and moisture within the skin.
 Using emollients correctly is vital so they protect the skin effectively.

 Emollients are treatments used to soothe and hydrate the skin.
 They work by covering the skin with a protective layer to retain moisture.
-Emollients come in different formats to best treat the problem at hand.
+There are many different examples of emollients that come in different formats to best treat the problem at hand.
 They are used to treat conditions such as psoriasis and are also used in skin inflammation and soreness.
 An emollient comes in different formats, depending on how they are used in a treatment plan.
 Lotions are good for hairy areas and damaged skin as they spread easily but they are not as moisturizing as a cream.
 A spray is another way emollients are used and are absorbed quickly.
-They are ideal for hard to reach or infected areas.
+They are ideal for hard-to-reach or infected areas.

-Cream emollients are effective in treating dry skin conditions.
-Many emollient products such as Cutemol Emollient Cream lock in moisture using beeswax and emollients to prevent further drying out of the skin, and to restore the skin’s natural barrier function.
+Emollient creams are effective in treating dry skin conditions.
+Many emollient products such as Cutemol Emollient Cream lock in moisture using a unique water-in-oil formulation containing natural beeswax and emollients to prevent further drying out of the skin, and to restore the skin’s natural barrier function.
 Some emollients such as Cutemol Emollient Dry Skin Cream contain oil which forms a film to protect the skin.
 The film locks in moisture and ensures the skin stays supple and soft.
 Oil-based emollients are good for dealing with cracked skin and damaged cuticles as it promotes healing.
-Some emollients are leave-on products to maximize benefits whereas others are easily absorbed into the skin.
+Some emollient creams are leave-on products to maximize benefits whereas others are easily absorbed into the skin.